 For example, during my last week as a faculty member, someone came to my door and said, "Excuse me, I'm looking for Professor Rockquemore.
 Do you know where she is?"
 Despite my name on the door and the fact that I was the only person sitting in the room, my visitor must have had a synaptic misfire that disallowed these two pieces of data to result in the common-sense conclusion that I am Professor Rockquemore.
-This happens frequently and most of the time I decide it's not worth pushing back.
-Typically, I pull back, smile, and say "I'm Professor Rockquemore, what do you need?"
+This happened frequently, and most of the time I decided it wasn't worth pushing back.
+Typically, I pulled back, smiled, and said, "I'm Professor Rockquemore, what do you need?"
 But not that day!
 I was tired, cranky, and just sick of having to explain myself to others.
 I decided I had nothing to lose and much to gain by pushing back.
 My first impulse was to throw my stapler at the person's head, but instead I breathed deeply, paused, and asked myself: What is the most effective way to push back?

 "When I'm the only person sitting in this office, and you ask me ‘Where is Professor Rockquemore?’ it makes me feel frustrated that you've looked at me and assumed I couldn't be that person.
 It also makes me feel angry that I live in a world where I have to keep explaining to people that I'm really a professor.
 Professors come in lots of different packages, so I just want to encourage you to rethink your assumptions about the type of people who fill that role.
 Now, how can I help you?"